chriscamicas/abl-tmlanguage/README.md

 # OpenEdge ABL language definition
-This is a TextMate grammar for the Progress OpeneEdge ABL Language (formerly known as 4GL).
+This is a TextMate grammar for the Progress OpenEdge ABL Language (formerly known as 4GL).

 It's used in the [OpenEdge ABL for Visual Studio Code](https://github.com/chriscamicas/vscode-abl) extension.